 Quick answers to common questions about DOA, approval matrices, and RACI - and how they work together in real workflows.

-This comes up constantly: people use “DOA,” “approval matrix,” and “RACI” as if they’re interchangeable.
-They’re related, but they answer different questions.
+This comes up constantly: people use "DOA," "approval matrix," and "RACI" as if they're interchangeable.
+They're related, but they answer fundamentally different questions — and confusing them creates governance gaps that show up during audits and incidents.

 A: DOA is the formal assignment of decision rights and approval limits.
 It defines who is allowed to approve or commit the organization to an action — and under what constraints (thresholds, conditions, scope, time).